 If you grew up in SoCal, you already know a LOT about Del Taco, like the fact that it sells tacos.
 And... dels?
-Yeah, turns out you don't really know that much, which's why we've assembled this list of 13 kinda mind-blowing facts (three of which are about their SECRET MENU!!!).
+Yeah, turns out you don't really know that much, which's why we've assembled this list of 13 kind of mind-blowing facts (three of which are about its SECRET MENU!!!).

 2. Initially, tacos cost just 19 cents